ReelDx/app-jwt-generator/README.md

 [View the code to see how it works](https://github.com/ReelDx/app-jwt-generator/blob/master/generator.rb)

-The same idea can be implemented in any modern web language using a JWT library.
-See a list of libraries for your platform [here](http://jwt.io/#libraries).
+The same idea can be implemented in any programming language using a JWT library.
+See a list of libraries in various languages [here](http://jwt.io/#libraries).

 ## Usage